maantjemol/Aantekeningen-Jaar-2/Business Information Systems/samenvatting.typ

 #show: template.with(
-  title: "Project management",
+  title: "Seminar Business Information Systems",
   subtitle: "Samenvatting",
   short-title: "",
   venue: [ar#text(fill: red.darken(20%))[X]iv],
-  // This is relative to the template fsile
+  // This is relative to the template file
   // When importing normally, you should be able to use it relative to this file.

   theme: defaultColor,